Installing Tools (Windows)

 - In the left-hand sidebar, expand the Online section, then select the Visual Studio Gallery entry…

-- In the Search field, search for rhino.
+- In the Search field, search for rhinocommon.
 This filters the gallery list below.

 - Click the Download button.
-The extension installation should begin.
+The extension installation should begin after you close Visual Studio.

 - You must Accept the license agreement by clicking on the Install button.

-- If the installation is successful, you will be redirected to the RhinoCommon website and the extension should appear in your list of Installed extensions.
+- If the installation is successful, the extension should appear in your list of Installed extensions.

 Congratulations!
 You have the tools to build a RhinoCommon plugin for Rhino for Windows.
 Now what?